galiminus/referenced_malloc/README.md

 ## rm_malloc

-This library wrap calls to malloc to include reference counting, it can also use any preallocated memory pointer.
+This library wraps calls to malloc to include reference counting, it can also use any preallocated memory pointer.

 Internally it use a simple hash table which holds all the reference counters, it hurts performance by a factor of 5 to 10.

+### Installation

+Honestly just copy the sources in your project, maybe someday we'll have NPM or Bundler-like stuff for C, but not in 2017.

 ### API